mk-fg/notification-thing/README.md

   [fgc.scheme](https://github.com/mk-fg/fgc/blob/master/fgc/scheme.py) for
   filtering, etc).

-Note that [libnotify](http://developer.gnome.org/libnotify/) is not needed here, it's usually used to send the messages, not receive and display them.
+Note that [libnotify](http://developer.gnome.org/libnotify/) is not needed here
+- it's usually used to send the messages, not receive and display them.

 Installation / Usage
 --------------------

-Just make sure nothing else is already listening on the same dbus path and start the script by hand or install it as a dbus service file to be started whenever notifications arrive (and exiting during silence timeouts).
+Just make sure nothing else is already listening on the same dbus path/interface and start the script by hand or install it as a dbus service file to be started whenever notifications arrive (and exiting during silence timeouts).